NanoCode012/alpaca-khmer/Readme.md

 There are approximately 18 million characters within the dataset.
 Due to costs, it would be quite expensive to translate it entirely on my own.

 As of now, Google Cloud Translate API provides free 500k characters per month.
 It would be great if others can help translate a portion with their free credits and make a PR.
+Takes a few minute to setup repo and about 13 minutes to translate one portion.

 # Progress so far:

 Trained a simple LORA on the first translated portion.
+3 Epochs (~18 minutes training)

 Here are some samples: